Glossary

 An application that implements our APIs.

-closed-loop payment
+closed-loop payout

 credentials